 Age.
 As you get older, your risk for CAD increases.
 Genetic or lifestyle factors cause plaque to build in your arteries as you age.
 By the time you're middle-aged or older, enough plaque has built up to cause signs or symptoms.
 In men, the risk for CAD increases after age 45.
 In women, the risk for CAD risk increases after age 55.

 Family history of early heart disease.
 Your risk increases if your father or a brother was diagnosed with CAD before 55 years of age, or if your mother or a sister was diagnosed with CAD before 65 years of age.
 Although age and a family history of early heart disease are risk factors, it doesn't mean that you will develop CAD if you have one or both.

+Sleep apnea.
 Sleep apnea is a disorder in which your breathing stops or gets very shallow while you're sleeping.
 Untreated sleep apnea can raise your chances of having high blood pressure, diabetes, and even a heart attack or stroke.

 Stress.
 Research shows that the most commonly reported "trigger" for a heart attack is an emotionally upsetting event—particularly one involving anger.

-Heavy drinking can damage the heart muscle and worsen other risk factors for heart disease.
+Alcohol.
+Alcohol abuse can damage the heart muscle and worsen other risk factors for heart disease.
 Men should have no more than two drinks containing alcohol a day.
 Women should have no more than one drink containing alcohol a day.